-The Commonwealth of Virginia 457 Deferred Compensation Plan allows you to save for retirement.
+Plans such as the Commonwealth of Virginia 457 Deferred Compensation Plan, a 403(b) plan or another supplemental retirement plan, if offered by your employer, allow you to save for retirement.
 You may choose a Roth contribution option if you participate in the Commonwealth's 457 Plan.
-Roth contributions are made on an after-tax basis to your 457 account.
+Roth contributions are made on an after-tax basis to your 457 Plan.
+This chapter provides an overview of the Commonwealth's 457 Plan.